 Multilingual map display, instruction, and collaboration

 Our patent provides for the multilingual display and instruction of WisdomMaps in any of the world’s most commonly-used languages.
 Translation is at the heart of our key to global education.
-The concise and truncated format of the information presented in the nodes of the maps enables far more accurate machine translation.
-This is then reviewed and abetted by human translation.
+The concise and truncated format of the information presented in the nodes of the maps enables far more accurate machine translation (though this must then be reviewed by human translation).
 This circumvents the pitfalls of using machine translation of large passages of text (or texts themselves).
-It mitigates the expense of human review and translation.
+It mitigates much of the expense of human translation.
 Learners will be able to post to the map in their own language, and that posting is then made available in live-time translation to other learners and mentors in their own languages.

 A caveat: machine translation of mind maps by itself is inadequate, and must be reviewed and corrected by human translators.
+Ludicrous mis-translations cost credibility, and when credibility is lost, so is the game.
 However, it provides a good beginning.
 The concise and truncated nature of text wording in WisdomMaps is easier, faster, and more cost-effective for human translators to review and correct than passages of complex and nuanced text.

-Learning is a social activity that benefits best from either a teacher or a friend who personally elicits the curiosity of the other (the closer their proximity, the better).
-Discussion forums in most online courses seem sterile and dissociated, and are inadequate for collaborative learning, since learners are deprived of the kind of direct engagement (with the map’s information and multimedia and with each other and their mentor) that can be had by collaborating directly on the maps.
+Here’s how learning happens with WisdomMaps.
+Learning is a social activity.
+It benefits best from either a teacher or a friend who personally elicits the curiosity of the other (the closer their proximity, the better).
+Discussion forums in most online courses seem sterile and dissociated, and they are inadequate for collaborative learning, since learners are deprived of the kind of direct engagement (with the map’s information and multimedia and with each other and their mentor).
+But robust engagement can be realized when students collaborate with each other and their teacher directly on the maps.
+There, they can post their own journal, post comments on their classmates’ journals, and post relevant images, videos, website links, and more.
 Students generally learn as much from their peers as they do from their teachers.
 Their collaboration with each other on the maps enables them to teach each other, and in doing so, an astonishingly productive learning process begins to unfold.
 It happens this way because, as many teachers would affirm, the best way to learn something is to teach it.

 While some learners may draw upon more scholarly resources and multimedia for their journals, others may contribute resources that are more colorful and viscerally engaging; each learner contributes at their own level and in their own voice (a social process that everyone enjoys), and everyone has an engaging and productive learning adventure.
 But it is the “talented tenth” (or two-tenths) in any given class that benefit the most from having no limits on the exercise of their curiosity; these are the students who report that they’ve been up most of the night getting happily lost in the maps.
 In any event, no student need be left behind because they cannot keep up with advanced learners or because of a language barrier.

 Mind maps per se are not new.
-They were first developed in the Near East more than 2,000 years ago, and more recently popularized by Leonardo da Vinci some 500 years ago.
-However, WisdomMaps represent a 21st-century iteration of the art and science of mind maps; they are new and different on account of their “relational ontology” that performs that single most important function of a mind map of relating information to other information and eliciting meaning and insight in so doing.
+They were first developed in the Near East more than 2,000 years ago, and more recently popularized by Leonardo da Vinci some 500 years ago as a way to unify knowledge.
+However, WisdomMaps represent a 21st-century iteration of the art and science of mind maps; they are new and different on account of their “relational ontology” that performs that single most important function of a mind map: relating information to other information and eliciting meaning and insight in so doing.
 Competitors would be unable to develop and monetize any mind maps that embody this relational ontology without infringing on our patent.
 Competitors would also be unable to develop and monetize mind maps without deploying them in a learning management system of some kind; our MLMS is the cornerstone of the patent.

 Furthermore, competitors would be unable to automate the creation of mind maps without using the kind of language-parsing technology comprehended by the patent.
 Nor would they be able to develop any mind map-based search engine without using the same technology described by the patent, or develop the other technologies of 3-D mind map display, virtual mentoring and virtual learning venues that all derive from the MLMS.